crytic/building-secure-contracts/program-analysis/manticore/adding-constraints.md

 ### State constraint

-Use [state.constrain(constraint)](https://manticore.readthedocs.io/en/latest/states.html?highlight=statebase#manticore.core.state.StateBase.constrain) to add a constraint to a specific state
-It can be used to constrain the state after its exploration to check some property on it.
+To add a constraint to a specific state, use [`state.constrain(constraint)`](https://manticore.readthedocs.io/en/latest/states.html?highlight=statebase#manticore.core.state.StateBase.constrain).
+It can be employed to constrain the state after its exploration in order to check properties on it.

 ## Checking Constraint

-Use `solver.check(state.constraints)` to know if a constraint is still feasible.
-For example, the following will constraint symbolic_value to be different from 65 and check if the state is still feasible:
+`solver.check(state.constraints)` can be used to determine if a constraint is still feasible.
+For instance, the following code constrains `symbolic_value` to be different from 65 and checks if the state is still feasible:

 ```python3
 state.constrain(symbolic_var != 65)